20 REASONS TO VISIT NEPAL IN 2022

 3 Jun 2019 HYN Himalayan Yoga Academy

-The Government of Nepal is putting a special emphasis on encouraging travellers to visit Nepal in 2022/23, promoting it around the world as a destination for adventure, luxury, and everything in between.
+The Government of Nepal is putting a special emphasis on encouraging travelers to visit Nepal in 2022/23, promoting it around the world as a destination for adventure, luxury, and everything in between.
 While any year is a good year to visit Nepal, here are 20 reasons to visit Nepal in 2022/23.
 So, what are you waiting for?

 THE UNESCO WORLD HERITAGE SITES